 Manufactures have the choice of listing the food additives as a number or they can print the full name.
 For example monosodium glutamate or MSG can be identified on the ingredients list as: flavour enhancer (MSG) or flavour enhancer (621).To find out more info about a specific food additive by number or by name go to:

 Food Standards Australia New Zealand, FSANZ, states three types of food flavourings: natural, nature-identical and artificial.
-FSANZ definitions of last two:
+FSANZ definitions of the last two:

 “Nature-identical substances – means flavouring substances that are obtained by synthesis or isolated through chemical processes, which are chemically identical to flavouring substances naturally present in products intended for human consumption.
 They cannot contain any artificial flavouring substances.